 § 2 Conclusion of contract

-1. Our tenders are always non-binding and subject to change in respect of payment and delivery terms (including price and relevant Incoterm 2010).
-An order placed by the customer constitutes a binding offer to conclude a contract.
-Unless indicated otherwise in the order, we have the right to accept this offer of contract within ten (10) days after the order is received by us.
-Orders placed with us are only binding upon us after confirmation by us in writing.
-The contents of this confirmation of order are definitive for the execution of the transaction; in the event that our confirmation deviates from Customer’s order, such deviation is deemed to be a new implied offer from us to Customer that Customer accepts by actual conduct in the event Customer (i) accepts the Products without any reservation of rights, or (ii) pays the Products in full.
+1. Our offers are always non-binding and subject to change in respect of payment and delivery terms (including price and relevant Incoterm 2010).
+An order placed by the Customer constitutes a binding offer to conclude a contract.
+Unless indicated otherwise in Customer’s order, we reserve the right to accept this offer to enter into a contract within ten (10) days after the order is received by us.
+Orders placed with us are only binding for us after we have made a written confirmation.
+The content of our written confirmation determines the execution of the transaction.
+In the event that our confirmation deviates from Customer’s order, such deviation is deemed to be a new implied offer from us to Customer that Customer accepts by actual conduct in the event Customer (i) accepts the Products without any reservation of rights, or (ii) pays the Products in full.

 2. We reserve title and copyright in respect of illustrations, drawings, calculations and other materials.
 This applies also for all printed materials marked as confidential.
-Transmission of such materials to third parties by the customer requires our explicit, prior, written consent.
+Transmission of such materials to third parties by the Customer requires our explicit, prior, and written consent.

 § 3 Prices, Conditions of payment

 1. Unless agreed to otherwise, our current prices shall apply when the contract is concluded under consideration of Incoterm 2010 EX Works at our warehouse plus any applicable value added tax.
 For clarification purposes, our prices do not include packing, insurance and other shipping costs.
 Value-added tax is not included in our prices; it will be shown separately on the invoice at the official rate applicable on the day of issue.

-2. In calculating the price, we assume that the items contained in the offer submitted shall remain unchanged, that all necessary preliminary work on the part of the customer has been completed, and that our services can be performed without interruption or hindrance.
+2. In calculating the price, we assume that the items contained in the offer submitted shall remain unchanged, that all necessary preliminary work on the part of the Customer has been completed, and that our services can be performed without interruption or hindrance.
 Our offers are based on the Customer’s specifications, with no prior knowledge of local conditions. interruption or hindrance.
 Our offers are based on the customer’s specifications, with no prior knowledge of local conditions.

-6. A bill of exchange or cheque will be accepted for collection only and shall require a specific, prior agreement.
-Expenses and charges in relation to discounting or bills of exchange shall be borne by the customer.
+6. A bill of exchange or check will be accepted for collection only and shall require a specific, prior agreement.
+Expenses and charges in relation to discounting or bills of exchange shall be borne by the Customer.

-10. The customer shall only be entitled to offset or withhold payments against counterclaims if said claims are uncontested or legally binding pursuant to a non-contestable legal award.
+10. The Customer shall only be entitled to offset or withhold payments against counterclaims if said claims are uncontested or legally binding pursuant to a non-contestable legal award.
 In the event the delivery is defective, any rights Customer may have, including rights pursuant § 7 para.
 10 sentence 2 of these GTC’s,

 11. Any sureties agreed upon may be redeemed by us from the net amount by means of guaranties.